HuangLab-SYSU/block-emulator/README.md

 ## 2. Official Technical Paper & Citation

 To provide an official handbook for BlockEmulator, we have written a technical paper titled "BlockEmulator: An Emulator Enabling to Test Blockchain Sharding Protocols" [arXiv page](https://arxiv.org/abs/2311.03612).
-Please cite our **TSC**-version paper if you use BlockEmulator as an experiment tool in your own paper, using the following **bib data**.
+Please cite our **TSC**-version paper if you use BlockEmulator as an experiment tool in your own paper, using the following **bib data**:

 ```
 @article{huang2025blockemulator,